 6. Be a good neighbor.
 After owning a tearoom for 14 years, I became aware of the level of noise generated by many guests.
 Large groups often dominated the room with their excited chatter or laughter.
 That exuberance is acceptable in a private setting, but it can be annoying to fellow diners in a public environment.

 Etiquette training has given me, a farm boy from Kentucky, the confidence I’ve needed to enjoy tea comfortably in settings around the world.
 I never enter a new dining situation without my well-honed set of etiquette tools.
-My advice to you is: don’t leave home without them!
+Ms. Ho and I both agree with two pieces of advice: don’t leave home without your dining skills and, for goodness’ sake, keep those pinkies down!

-Bruce Richardson is the creator of Tea & Etiquette MasterClass and co-author of Tea & Etiquette: Taking Tea for Business and Pleasure, as well as Children’s Tea & Etiquette: Brewing Good Manners in Young Minds.
-Benjamin Press publishes both.
+Bruce Richardson is the co-author of Tea & Etiquette: Taking Tea for Business and Pleasure, as well as Children’s Tea & Etiquette: Brewing Good Manners in Young Minds.
+Benjamin Press publications.